 3. Intellectual formation

 Our House of Formation is in Rome and the period of formation is at least five years.
 As part of our intellectual formation, we study two years of Philosophy and at least three, if not five, years of Theology at one of the Pontifical Universities in Rome.
 We also dedicate time to our ongoing formation through personal study.

 Dedicating ourselves to a full-time apostolate means that our lives are missionary.
 We evangelize wherever we go, especially on university campuses.
-In the ambit of formation, we preach parish missions and retreats, give meditations and conferences, conduct programs for vocational discernment and formation of spiritual mentors.
+In the ambit of formation, we give meditations and conferences, we lead retreats, conduct programs for vocational discernment and formation of spiritual mentors.
 Above all, as Jesus encountered the Samaritan woman at the well in a personal manner, a large part of our apostolate is giving spiritual guidance and direction on a one-to-one basis.